The Top Five causes of Atrial Fibrillation to Be Aware Of

 - Take your medications as prescribed and make sure to schedule regular follow-up appointments with both your primary physician and your cardiologist.

-Following a heart-healthy lifestyle, maintaining a consistent medication schedule, and going in for regular checkups with your healthcare team is the best way to manage the harmful effects of AFib.
+Understanding the causes of Atrial Fibrillation and by following a heart-healthy lifestyle, maintaining a consistent medication schedule, and going in for regular checkups with your healthcare team, is the best way to manage the harmful effects of AFib.